nextgis/docs_ng/source/docs_geoserv_prem/source/settings.rst

 Basemap
 --------------

-In this section you can upload data and set boundaries for the future basemap tile service.
+In this section you can upload data and set boundaries for the default basemap tile service.

 Input: